microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-01.md

 ### Set up Counters, Alerts, and Dashboard

 In this challenge you need to complete the following management tasks:
 >**Note** Use Azure portal, Bicep templates, Azure CLI or PowerShell to achieve your goals.
-While Azure portal is useful for learning purposes, deployment templates and scripts are crucial for most real-life scenarios.
+While Azure portal is useful for learning purposes, deployment templates and scripts allow scalability.

 - Create an empty database called “tpcc” on the SQL Server VM.
 Use SQL Auth with the username being "sqladmin" and password being whatever you used during deployment in Challenge 0.

 	**HINT:** You can use SQL Management Studio on either the SQL Server VM or the Visual Studio VM, or SQL Server Object Explorer view in Visual Studio to create the database.

 - Navigate to the blade of the SQL Server VM, click "Metrics" to open Azure Monitor Metrics explorer, and check what metrics are currently being collected.
-- Enable guest-level monitoring for the SQL Server and send the below guest OS metrics to Azure Monitor:
+- Enable guest-level monitoring for the SQL Server and configure it to send the below guest OS metrics to Azure Monitor:
 	- Object: Memory
 		- Counter: Available Bytes
 		- Counter: Committed Bytes
+		- Counter: % Committed Bytes in Use
 	- Object: SQLServer:Databases
 		- Counter: Active Transactions
 		- Instance: tpcc
-- From Azure Monitor create an Action group to send emails to your address.
 - Create an Alert rule to be notified via email if "Active Transactions" metric goes over 40 on the SQL Server "tpcc" database.
 - Create an Alert Rule to be notified via email if average CPU Utilisation goes over 75% on the Virtual Machine Scale Set.
 - Suppress both alerts over the weekend.